Skip to content

 Background

 The controversy crystallises a wider tension in modern football: how to accommodate a player whose attacking gifts are exceptional but whose defensive positioning is considered a liability in a high-pressing system.
-For England fans, dropping one of the world's most technically gifted players ahead of a home-hemisphere World Cup raises serious questions about Tuchel's squad philosophy.
+Alexander-Arnold's career arc — from Liverpool academy to Real Madrid first-team regular — means his international standing is the only major unresolved chapter.
+The 22 May announcement will determine whether it ends at a home-hemisphere World Cup or before it.